Are Gorillas Dangerous?

 Gorillas, despite their powerful presence in the wild, are gentle giants facing numerous threats that compromise their survival.
 One of the most pressing concerns is habitat loss.

-Human activities particularly agriculture, logging, and settlement expansion continue to shrink the rainforest environments that gorillas rely on for food, shelter, and safety.
+Settlement expansion continues to shrink the rainforest environments that gorillas rely on for food, shelter, and safety.

 In regions like Bwindi Impenetrable Forest and the Virunga Massif, the delicate balance between conservation and development must be actively maintained.

-The pressure to clear forests for farmland or infrastructure can lead to increased human-wildlife conflict, leaving gorillas with limited space to thrive.
+The pressure to clear forests for farmland or infrastructure can lead to increased human-wildlife conflict, leaving gorillas with limited space.

 Another serious danger comes from poaching, often indirectly.

-While mountain gorillas are not typically hunted for bushmeat, they frequently fall victim to snares set for other animals, resulting in severe injuries or even death.
+Gorillas frequently fall victim to snares set for other animals, resulting in severe injuries and death.

-As gorilla trekking in Uganda and other parts of Africa becomes increasingly popular, strict guidelines around distance, hygiene, and interaction are more crucial than ever.
+As gorilla trekking in Uganda and other parts of Africa becomes increasingly popular, strict guidelines around distance and hygiene is put in place.

-War, armed conflict, and corruption can lead to the collapse of protective measures, putting gorilla populations at immediate risk.
+War, armed conflict, and corruption is also a biggest threat to Gorillas which leads to the collapse of protective measures.

 Climate change, while less visible in the short term, poses a long-term existential threat.